 The reporter correctly does not manually input consumption of electricity produced 'for use for the purposes of the facility (for use onsite)', because it has been automatically recorded by EERS.

-See How do I report consumption of electricity that was produced for use during the operation of the facility12 for guidance on automated reporting of this activity in EERS.
+See Reporting consumption of renewable energy commodities for electricity generation for guidance on automated reporting of this activity in EERS.